Horsekeeping LLC Home | BooksArticles | Shopping | View Cart | Contact | Site Map | Search

 3. We make an offer on the collection.

-4. If the offer is accepted, we pay promptly via PayPal or check.
+4. If the offer is accepted, we pay promptly via PayPal or check, your choice.

 5. If the offer would be rejected, we would ship the lot back to the seller, insured and at the seller’s expense.

-Because of the above detailed process and the fact that we offer fair prices, we have come to an agreement with every seller who has ever sent us a collection – we have never sent a collection back.
+Because of the above detailed process and the fact that we offer fair prices, in all the years we have been doing this, we have come to an agreement with all but one seller we have only had to return one collection.
 As they say: a win-win situation.

 Contact Tip from Paula: